-Allocation to one state or an additional separation of the commercial ACL for king mackerel into zones would be expected to have similar social effects as sector allocations, in that there could likely be some changes in fishing behavior and impacts to fishermen, communities and businesses associated with the fishery.
+Allocation to one state or an additional separation of the commercial ACL for king mackerel into zones would be expected to have similar social effects as sector allocations, in that there could likely be some changes in fishing behavior and impacts to fishermen, communities, and businesses associated with the king mackerel portion of the CMP fishery.
 The mere act of separating a particular threshold into further allocation could have the perception of creating scarcity in that limits have been imposed on each individual allocation, which could contribute to restricted access to the resource for some user groups.
 Each subsequent division could drive perceptions of scarcity and could change the fishing behavior of those within a particular sector.
-These impacts would not be expected under Alternative 1.
+These perceptions and associated effects on fishermen would not be expected under Alternative 1.

 There has been concern from North Carolina representatives and fishermen about potential limited opportunity to fish for Atlantic migratory group king mackerel if a large proportion of the ACL is caught before North Carolina fishermen can access the stock due to weather or other factors.
 Specifically, the Atlantic migratory group king mackerel fishing year starts on March 1 and weather during this period may hinder North Carolina fishermen.
-However fishermen in more southern states, particularly Florida, may be able to fish during this time and could impact the amount of quota left for the time when North Carolina fishermen can fish.
-Under Alternative 1, the risk of restricted access to king mackerel for North Carolina fishermen due to less time on the water due to weather in the early months of the fishing year would likely continue.
+However, fishermen in more southern states, particularly Florida, may be able to fish during this time and could impact the amount of quota left for the time when North Carolina fishermen can fish.
+Under Alternative 1, the risk of restricted access to king mackerel for North Carolina fishermen due to less time on the water associated with poor weather in the early months of the fishing year would likely continue.

 Benefits primarily for North Carolina fishermen would be expected under Alternative 2 because a separate North Carolina allocation would allow fishermen in North Carolina to have opportunity to harvest fish at different times of the year.
 Additionally, competition for quota among fishermen in North Carolina and fishermen in the other Atlantic states would be reduced, which may minimize any current or future localized derby conditions.
-However, fishermen associated with one of the allocations (North Carolina ACL or General Atlantic ACL) that reach the quota quickly may not benefit from the separate North Carolina allocation, because his/her ACL would be lower if it is not a total ACL.
-The North Carolina quotas may also result in perceptions of inequity or reduce ability for a local fishery to grow.
+However, fishermen associated with one of the allocations (North Carolina quota or General Atlantic quota) that reach the quota quickly may not benefit from the separate North Carolina allocation, because his/her quota would be lower if it is not a total ACL.
+A North Carolina commercial quota may also result in perceptions of inequity or reduce ability for a local fishery to grow.